StudioTax Review 2024

 StudioTax Platform

-The installation takes a few minutes and there is no license key required to get started (preparing your return).
-The software works from your computer and does not require an Internet connection after installation; of course, one needs the connectivity when ready to NETFILE.
+The software installation for Windows and Mac takes a few minutes and there is no license key required to get started (preparing your return).
+The software works from your computer and does not require an Internet connection after installation, although one needs the connectivity when ready to NETFILE.

 You can file up to 20 personal income tax returns using StudioTax.
-If you have used StudioTax in a previous year, then the 2010 software will offer to retrieve the basic personal details from that earlier return, thereby saving time.
-One can review the imported details and make corrections, if needed.
+If you have used StudioTax in a previous year, then the 2023 software will offer to retrieve the basic personal details from that earlier return, thereby saving time.
+One can review the imported details and make corrections if needed.

 StudioTax Wizard

-This collects personal details, information from T slips (Statement of Remuneration – T4s, Statement of Investment Income – T5s), RL slips (for Quebec residents), RRSP/HBP/LLP amounts, tuition amounts, donations, public transit passes amount, interest paid on student loans, political contributions and medical expenses.
+• information from T slips (Statement of Remuneration – T4s, Statement of Investment Income – T5s) and RL slips (for Quebec residents)

 For RRSP contributions, there is a checkbox available that allows you to maximize your RRSP claim.
 If you think that you’ll be in a higher tax bracket in the coming years, then you may want to carry forward this year’s RRSP deduction, or a portion of it, to such a year.